talentmaker/site/README.md

 -   `images`
     -   Includes commonly reused images
 -   `pages`
-    -   Defines individual pages which leverage components from `components` to display content
+    -   Defines individual pages which leverage components from `components` to display content, while doing the necessary preprocessing to display these components
 -   `schemas`
     -   Includes yup schemas and their respective output types
 -   `styles`